2007 San Diego Chargers season

 The 2007 season was the San Diego Chargers' 38th in the National Football League (NFL) and their 48th overall.
-The team failed to equal their 14–2 2006 regular season record, As they went 5–5 under new head coach Norv Turner.
-However, they finished the regular season strongly, with six straight wins, an overall record of 11–5, and the AFC West title.
+After four games, the team failed to equal their 14–2 2006 regular season record, as they immediately stumbled to a bad 1–3 start under new head coach Norv Turner.
+However, they finished the regular season strongly by winning 10 of 12 games (including their final six games) to take the AFC West title.
 The Chargers went further in the playoffs than the previous year, but fell again to the New England Patriots, this time in the AFC Championship game.
 For the second consecutive season, star running back LaDainian Tomlinson led the NFL in rushing with 1,474 yards.
 In the offseason, the Chargers introduced a new logo, with the lightning bolt changing to yellow with bright blue and regular blue outlines.
 It would be their logo for 10 years.
+As of 2024, this season remains the most recent appearance for the Chargers in the AFC championship game.

 Offseason

 After a postseason loss to the New England Patriots, offensive and defensive coordinators Cam Cameron and Wade Phillips left for new coaching jobs with the Miami Dolphins and Dallas Cowboys respectively.
 Marty Schottenheimer, after originally being told he would stay as head coach, was fired in February.
 Replacing Schottenheimer was Norv Turner, who was signed to take over the helm later in the month.
 Turner, who installed the Chargers offensive set when he was their offensive coordinator in 2001, was selected to be the head coach largely because he was expected to maintain the offensive game plan that led the team to its best regular season record in team history.
-Turner also agreed with general manager A.J.
-Smith on the hiring of defensive coordinator Ted Cottrell, who had worked with Phillips when both were with the Buffalo Bills and later was the defensive coordinator with the Bills.
+Turner also agreed with general manager A. J. Smith on the hiring of defensive coordinator Ted Cottrell, who had worked with Phillips when both were with the Buffalo Bills and later was the defensive coordinator with the Bills.
 Chicago Bears defensive coordinator Ron Rivera, who interviewed for the Chargers' head coaching job, was hired to coach the Chargers' linebackers instead.
 Smith also re-signed Charger free agent offensive guard Kris Dielman to a six-year contract that will virtually guarantee him almost $17 million and put him around $40 million over the life of the deal.
 Linebacker Donnie Edwards was not offered a contract and signed with his former team, the Kansas City Chiefs.
 The Chargers released veteran wide receiver Keenan McCardell during the offseason along with safety Terrence Kiel.